coveo/source.coveo.com/_posts/2016-09-08-sitecore-powershell-module-with-Coveo.md

 ##What is different?

-Please load the file in an IDE to see the line numbers.

-Line 24 and 28 will fail by default, since Contains is considered an advanced field query in Coveo, which required the field to be a facet.
-I would not recommend to make _uniqueid facet however, since it contains a lot of unique values.
+* Contains is considered an advanced field query in Coveo, which required the field to be a facet.
+I would not recommend to make _uniqueid facet however, since it contains a lot of unique values, so I changed the operator for an Equals.

-Still on Line 24, I changed the comment since Coveo will usually create one index per database, which mean that the _uniqueid field will return a single value, not two.
+* Coveo will usually create one index per database, which mean that the _uniqueid field will return a single value against the Coveo_master_index, not two like in the Lucene example.

-Line 33,  I changed the First 1000 to 100, since Coveo by default will return less values for performance reasons.
+* When returning a specific amount of results, the Lucene example used a First 1000.
+I changed it to 100, since Coveo by default will return less values for performance reasons.
 You can increase this value in the config file: https://developers.coveo.com/display/SitecoreV4/Retrieving+Large+Sets+of+Items+Using+LINQ

-Line 67, _template does not contain any dashes when indexed by Coveo, templateid will however.
+* _template does not contain any dashes when indexed by Coveo, templateid will however.
 So I removed the dashes in my query, but I could also simply change the field for templateid

 And that's it!
 Thanks again to [Cognifide] (https://www.cognifide.com/) for creating the module and to anyone who contributed to it.